minio/docs/source/reference/minio-mc/mc-share-download.rst

       mc share download play/mybucket/object.txt play/mybucket/otherobject.txt

-   If specifying the path to a bucket or bucket prefix, you **must** also specify the :mc-cmd-option:`~mc share download recursive` argument.
+   If specifying the path to a bucket or bucket prefix, you **must** also specify the :mc-cmd:`~mc share download --recursive` argument.
 For
    example:

    .. code-block:: shell